davidkimai/Dear-Researchers/README.md

 # Dear Researchers
 For the first time in human history,

-We have the distinct, tangible opportunity, to decentralize freedom of creative thought and self expression from suppressive powers and bureaucratic hierarchies on a scale much deeper than simple branding or PR flourish, not just in artificial intelligence, but in the very people they interact with and influence daily.
+We have the distinct, tangible opportunity, to decentralize freedom of creative thought and self expression from suppressive powers and bureaucratic hierarchies to the people on a scale much deeper than simple branding or PR flourish, not just in artificial intelligence, but in the very people they interact with and influence daily.

 I understand you have your own lives.
 I understand you have your own obligations.
 I am not asking to rewrite them.